julian-molina/Documentation/pages/suite/suite-step-3.md

 This is what you should see on your browser:

-[IMAGE]
+{% include image.html file='how-to/run-the-system-02.gif' url='yes' max-width='100' caption='The dark side of the web application is the design space.
+Pull the slider up and you will find the charting space.
+In the beginning, all charts are empty.' %}

-Congratulations!
+## Congratulations!

 You are up and running!

-Now you are ready to learn the basic operation of the system so that you may fetch some data from your preferred exchanges, browse markets on the charts, run your first backtest, or try a live trading session.
+Now you are ready to learn the basic operation of the system while you wait for data to start appearing on the charts.
+You will learn how to browse markets, run a first backtest, and try a live trading session, to get the feel for how things work.